edgedelta/docs/docs/configuration/outputs-streams.md

       - name: elastic-integration
         type: elastic
         index: "index name"
-        # you can provide cloud or adress list but not both at the same time
+        # you can provide cloud or address list but not both at the same time
         cloud_id: "<add elasticsearch cloud_id>"
         #address:
          #- <elastic search endpoint address_1>